erlandv/writenex/packages/astro/README.md

 # @writenex/astro

-CMS integration for Astro content collections - WYSIWYG editing for your Astro site.
+Visual editor for Astro content collections - WYSIWYG editing for your Astro site.

 ## Overview